Chetankaushish/ai-pdf-summerizer/README.md

 # ai-pdf-summerizer
-AI app that summerizes pdf and explian
+AI app that summerizes pdf and explain